-Are you looking for a bright and happy classroom theme that is engaging but not too overwhelming?
-This Happy Hues classroom theme has everything you need to create just that! 🥳
+Are you looking for a bright and happy classroom theme that is colorful but not overstimulating?
+This Happy Hues Classroom Theme has everything you need to create just that! 🥳 Say goodbye to boring walls and hello to a colorful, organized classroom that brings joy every single day! ☀️🌈

 These are a few of my favorite items from the Happy Hues classroom collection: